 Related Read: How to Make a Geoboard with Your Kids

-This is only a start to exploring fine motor skills development within a Montessori environment.
-Definitely check out my Practical Life posts for more authentic Montessori lessons within this topic.
+This is only a start to exploring fine motor control within a Montessori environment.
+Definitely check out my Practical Life for more authentic Montessori lessons within this topic.